stevegrunwell/building-for-php-cli/slides/wp-cli.md

 * <!-- .element: class="fragment" --> Manage posts, terms, users, and more
 * <!-- .element: class="fragment" --> Inspect and maintain cron, caches, and transients
 * <!-- .element: class="fragment" --> Extensible for themes + plugins

+Note:

+* Recently made an official part of the WordPress project